tinymce/tinymce-docs/release-notes/new-features.md

 ### Modern Codebase

 Tiny 5.0 codebase has been extensively rewritten focus on converting the UI components to a more modern UI framework.
 As of consequence of this rewrite, all the related features have been updated.
-The new framework takes advantage of the latest CSS3 features for streamline styling and is ARIA [IBM standards](https://www.ibm.com/able/checklists.html) complaint.
+The new framework takes advantage of the latest CSS3 features for streamline styling and is ARIA [IBM standards](https://www.ibm.com/able/checklists.html) compliant.
 The new UI framework has a reasonably locked-down API for creating components, which means our code is more structured and has an in-built validation combined with TypeScript.
 This strictness makes our code cleaner and more stable.
 The new Tiny 5.0 code is cleaner and easier to maintain and troubleshoot.

 ### Support Modern Browser Technologies